tomcam/vuepress-tutorial-proposal/docs/create-home-page.md

 search.

 This tutorial shows how to create a documentation site.
-You'll need to be willing to drop into you Windows or Bash terminal, and to create text files.
+You'll need to be willing to drop into your Windows or Bash terminal, and to create text files.

 ## Create the directory structure for your VuePress site